SEQUENTIAL FILE HANDLING

 FILE-CONTROL.

-SELECT StudentdataFile ASSIGN TO “STUDENTS.TXT”.
+StudentdataFile ASSIGN TO “STUDENTS.TXT”.

 DATA DIVISION.